My Child is Trying Hard at School, but still Falling Behind

 Looking Beneath the Surface

-The answer can lies in looking beneath what appears on the surface
+The answer can lie in looking beneath what appears on the surface

-Underneath this is often a child whose readiness for reading, writing, and being in a classroom is still developing.
+but underneath this is often a child whose readiness for reading, writing, and ability to feel comfortable in a classroom is still developing.

 No matter how hard they try, and how much they want to please you, it is still not happening.